Postpartum psychosis: Genetics

 Some findings suggest an association between PPP and variation in serotonin transporter genes and signaling or changes at specific chromosomes (e.g., 16p13 or METTL13).
 However, the majority of research devoted to genetic understanding of PPP has evaluated patients who have known bipolar disorder, so these associations may not be specific to PPP.

 Hormones

-Despite significant hormone changes that occur around pregnancy and childbirth, there is little evidence supporting hormonal causes behind PPP.
+Despite significant hormonal changes that occur around pregnancy and childbirth, there is little evidence supporting hormonal causes behind PPP.
 Changes in corticotropin-releasing hormone (CRH) and adrenocorticotropic hormone (ACTH), as well as rapid changes in estrogen and progesterone, are known effects associated with delivering a child, and they are present in both those affected and unaffected by PPP; therefore, a relationship between hormonal change and the onset of psychosis is not well-supported, though some researchers continue to explore whether postpartum disorders might be related to differences in sensitivity to rapid hormone changes.
 Estrogen has known impacts on various neurotransmitters, including serotonin and dopamine), which prominent theories associate with schizophrenia; however, investigations of estrogen concentrations and dopamine receptor sensitivity, and trials of estrogen replacement following birth, do not support an association between estrogen changes and PPP onset.